muhammadlabeeb999/graphql-country-services/README.md

-# UST Task - Country & Notification Service
+# GraphQL - Country & Notification Service

 A microservices-based application for managing country data and sending notifications.